For More Information About Settlement Agreements, Call (301) 563-6685!

 Separating from your spouse isn’t easy.
-The emotional impact can be hard enough as it is, and litigation can often add extra stress to the situation and be quite costly.
-Fortunately, there is a solution for those looking to avoid the strain of litigation.
+The emotional impact can be hard enough as it is, and litigation can be stressful and costly.
+Fortunately, there is a solution for those looking to avoid the strain of litigation: a lawyer to help you achieve a settlement agreement.

 In Maryland, a Marital Settlement Agreement can resolve all issues between divorcing or separating spouses, including: